Easy Sandwich Kabobs and No Cooking Required

-These kabobs are a fun way to serve lunch to the kiddos any day and every day; they are super fun for playdates.
-However, they are even better when you make an entire tray to serve for gatherings and picnics.
-A beautifully filled sandwich kabob tray brings the wow factor to a simple food that your guest will love.
+These kabobs are a fun way to serve lunch to the kiddos any day and every day; they are even super fun for playdates.
+However, they are even better when served as a NO COOK DINNER delight.
+You’re welcome!

-These skewered sandwiches create a delicious way to add in extra veggies.
-Eating a sandwich kabob is like grazing.
-In fact, they are actually quite filling without eating an entire sandwich.
+These skewered sandwiches even create a delicious way to add in extra veggies.
+Eating a sandwich kabob is like grazing; they are actually quite filling without eating an entire sandwich.

 - 4 skewers

 - 4 ounces Colby Jack Cheese

 - 8 slices of cucumber

 - Lettuce leaves